Stagyrite/streem/doc/library/standard.md

 [3, 2, 1, 0] | graph
 ```

-It fills it with numbers from the range 1 to 250.
+It can be filled with numbers from the range 1 to 250.

 #### stag-linear.strm